 Save breed, to brave him when he takes thee hence.

-Sonnet 12: Translation to modern English
+Sonnet 12 in modern English

-When I count the chimes of the clock and watch the bright day sunken into terrifying night; when I see violets fading, and black curls all silvered over with white; when I see tall trees which previously offered shade to sheep and cattle but now with no leaves; and the green crops of summer tied up in harvested sheaves covered with scratchy dried out leaves, carried away on a wagon; then I begin to think about the endurance of your beauty and that you will have to decline and decay like everything else, because sweet and beautiful things lose their sweetness and beauty and die while watching new sweet and beautiful things taking their place.
-The only defence against Time’s scythe is to defy him when he takes you away, by having children.
+When I count the chimes of the clock and watch the bright day sunken into terrifying night; when I see violets fading, and black curls all silvered over with white; when I see tall trees which previously offered shade to sheep and cattle but now with no leaves; and the green crops of summer tied up in harvested sheaves covered with scratchy dried out leaves, carried away on a wagon; then I begin to think about the endurance of your beauty and that you will have to decline and decay like everything else because sweet and beautiful things lose their sweetness and beauty and die while watching new sweet and beautiful things taking their place.
+The only defense against Time’s scythe is to defy him when he takes you away, by having children.

 Watch Sir Patrick Stewart read Shakespeare’s sonnet 12

 WHen I doe count the clock that tels the time,

 And ſee the braue day ſunck in hidious night,

 And ſable curls or ſiluer’d ore with white :